Empress Eugenie of the French

 using as much glass and steel as possible.

-beautiful.
 Every little detail, every cariatide, every facade ornement

 Living 10 minutes walking distance from rue des Halles

 it is easy for Eugenie to follow up on the construtions.

 And of course she shows the VB mansion to her son Louis Napoléon.

 The boy was named after Louis XIV

 and after his father Napoléon III / his uncle Napoléon Bonaparte.